-- (1) During 2017 salary in the amount of \$32,000 was accrued and unpaid during 2017 and 2018.
-During 2019, \$15,550 was repaid leaving an unpaid balance of \$16,450.
-On January 2, 2018, the Company entered into an employment agreement with Mr. Jensen, at an annual salary rate of \$156,000 which expired on December 31, 2019.
-The Company also has provided for a discretionary quarterly performance bonus of up to \$.64 per clean ton of coal mined.
-The payment of such bonus shall be in the sole discretion of the Company's management and/or applicable Board of Directors.
-No bonus was awarded during 2018 and 2019.
-During 2019, other compensation totaling \$15,550 included \$15,550 of retroactive pay. - (2) During 2017 salary in the amount of \$32,000 was accrued and unpaid during 2017 and 2018.
-During 2019, \$12,672 was repaid leaving an unpaid balance of \$19,328.
-On January 2, 2018, the Company entered into an employment agreement with Mr. Sauve, at an annual salary rate of \$156,000, which expired on December 31, 2019.
-The Company also has provided for a discretionary quarterly performance bonus of up to \$.54 per clean ton of coal mined.
-The payment of such bonus shall be in the sole discretion of the Company's management and/or applicable Board of Directors.
-No bonus was awarded during 2018 and 2019.
-Other compensation totaling \$15,550 included \$2,878 health insurance reimbursement and \$12,672 of retroactive pay. - (3) Mr. Stephenson was appointed as a director on November 15, 2018.
-In 2019, Mr. Stephenson was awarded 15,000 options for services rendered as a director.
+- (1) For services rendered on the board of directors, Mr. Jensen was issued 25,000 options which vest immediately on October 1, 2020.
+The Option Award to Directors in Column (d) of \$41,000 represents the amortized book value of warrants priced using the Black-Scholes Option Pricing Model, and does not represent the actual cash value of the warrants to the warrant holder. - (2) For services rendered on the board of directors, Mr. Sauve was issued 25,000 options which vest immediately on October 1, 2020.
+The Option Award to Directors in Column (d) of \$41,000 represents the amortized book value of warrants priced using the Black-Scholes Option Pricing Model, and does not represent the actual cash value of the warrants to the warrant holder. - (3) Mr. Stephenson was appointed as a director on November 15, 2018.
+In 2018, Mr. Stephenson was awarded 15,000 options for services rendered as a director.
 The options to Mr. Stephenson vest equally over the course of three years.
-Other Compensation includes \$8,976 of health insurance premiums paid by the Company for 2019 and 2018, respectively.
-The Option Award to Directors in Column (d) of \$120,450 represents the amortized book value of warrants priced from November 15, 2018 valued using the Black-Scholes Option Pricing Model, and does not represent the actual cash value of the warrants to the warrant holder.
-Mr. Stephenson was appointed as a director of the Company on November 15, 2018 and awarded 15,000 warrants with a strike price of \$6.50 for services to be rendered as a director.
-The warrants to Mr. Stephenson vest equally over the course of three years. - (4) Mr. Sadler was appointed as a director on November 15, 2018.
-In 2019, Mr. Sadler was awarded 15,000 options for services rendered as a director.
+In 2020, Mr. Stephenson was awarded 25,000 options which vest immediately.
+The Option Award to Directors in Column (d) of \$161,450 represents the amortized book value of warrants priced using the Black-Scholes Option Pricing Model, and does not represent the actual cash value of the warrants to the warrant holder.
+Other Compensation includes \$13,640 and 3,672 of health insurance premiums paid by the Company for 2020 and 2019, respectively. - (4) Mr. Sadler was appointed as a director on November 15, 2018.
+In 2018, Mr. Sadler was awarded 15,000 options for services rendered as a director.
 The options to Mr. Sadler vest equally over the course of three years.
-The Option Award to Directors in Column (d) of \$120,450 represents the amortized book value of warrants priced from November 15, 2018 valued using the Black-Scholes Option Pricing Model, and does not represent the actual cash value of the warrants to the warrant holder.
-Mr. Sadler was appointed as a director of the Company on November 15, 2018 and awarded 15,000 warrants with a strike price of \$6.50 for services to be rendered as a director.
-The warrants to Mr. Sadler vest equally over the course of three years. - (5) Mr. Taplin was appointed as a director on November 15, 2018.
-In 2019, Mr. Taplin was awarded 15,000 options for services rendered as a director.
+The Option Award to Directors in Column (d) of \$120,450 represents the amortized book value of warrants priced valued using the Black-Scholes Option Pricing Model, and does not represent the actual cash value of the warrants to the warrant holder. - (5) Mr. Taplin was appointed as a director on November 15, 2018.
+In 2018, Mr. Taplin was awarded 15,000 options for services rendered as a director.
 The options to Mr. Taplin vest equally over the course of three years.
-The Option Award to Directors in Column (d) of \$120,450 represents the amortized book value of warrants priced from November 15, 2018 valued using the Black-Scholes Option Pricing Model, and does not represent the actual cash value of the warrants to the warrant holder.
-Mr. Taplin was appointed as a director of the Company on November 15, 2018 and awarded 15,000 warrants with a strike price of \$6.50 for services to be rendered as a director.
-The warrants to Mr. Taplin vest equally over the course of three years.
+In 2020, Mr. Taplin was awarded 25,000 options which vest immediately.
+The Option Award to Directors in Column (d) of \$161,450 represents the amortized book value of warrants priced using the Black-Scholes Option Pricing Model, and does not represent the actual cash value of the warrants to the warrant holder. - (6) Mr. Layman was appointed as a director on July 16, 2020.
+In 2020, Mr. Layman was awarded 75,000 options for services rendered as a director.
+The options to Mr. Layman immediately.
+The Option Award to Directors in Column (d) of \$93,500 represents the amortized book value of warrants valued using the Black-Scholes Option Pricing Model, and does not represent the actual cash value of the warrants to the warrant holder. - (7) Ms. Botte was appointed as a director on November 23, 2020.
+Ms. Botte was awarded 25,000 options for her services on the board.
+The options vest immediately.
+The Option Award to Directors in Column (d) of \$41,000 represents the amortized book value of warrants priced using the Black-Scholes Option Pricing Model, and does not represent the actual cash value of the warrants to the warrant holder.